-You are able to surrender up to the credit amount available at this step to a group company to offset against their tax liability.
+You are able to surrender up to the credit amount available at this step (as well as any amount restricted at step 2) to a group company to offset against their tax liability.
 But, you don’t have to do this; you can still receive a cash payment even if other companies in your group have tax liabilities.

 - Discharge any other liabilities of your company with HMRC.

 Any amounts remaining at this step will be offset by HMRC against other taxes if there are amounts outstanding.
 For example, overdue PAYE or VAT liabilities.